The Polish Colony in Harbin, Manchuria

 Additional References

-My YouTube video about The Polish Colony in Harbin.
+My YouTube video about the Polish Colony in Harbin.

 Harbiners Club in Szczecin represented at the Pomeranian Library.